Softnet-Free/asn1codec-java/docs/index.md

 ---
 layout: default
-title: The Developer Guide to ASN.1 Codec in Java
+title: The Developer Guide to ASN.1 Codec (Java)
 nav_order: 1
 permalink: /
 ---

-# The Developer Guide to Softnet ASN.1 Codec in Java
+# The Developer Guide to Softnet ASN.1 Codec (Java)
 {: .fs-7 }

 by Robert Koifman